germal/OpenCVB/README.md

 Pre-Install Notes
 =================

-You will need to download and install the following before starting:
+You should be familiar with the following software.
+Each is free and easily downloaded for Windows 10:

 -   Microsoft Visual Studio 2019 Community Edition (Free)

-    -   OpenCVB works with any recent Visual Studio.

     -   Download: <https://visualstudio.microsoft.com/downloads/>